tatups/laravel-deepl-translations/README.md

 ## Usage

-- Input your api key and other options to the published config file deepl-translations.php
 - Run the ```php artisan deepl-translate``` command
+- For the first time setup, follow the insctructions given by the command to set your the DeepL configuration